felipeversiane/task-api/README.md

 ## Introduction

-The API itself is for study purposes, and aims to be a simple API for crud and task management, using Docker, Redis and working in concurrency with goroutines.
+The API itself is for study purposes, and aims to be a simple API for crud and task management, using Docker and Redis for more perfomatic queries.

 ## 🛠 Main libraries used